Got a minute to help? Take our quick website survey>

 Child services can:

-- review your care needs
+- Review your care needs

-- support your parents or carers
+- Support your parents or carers

-- support you if you have a disability or special educational needs
+- Support you if you have a disability or special educational needs

-- help protect you from harm like domestic abuse.
+- Help protect you from harm, like domestic abuse

 Policy

 This is a document that sets out how an organisation will act in certain situations.
-For example, a transition policy should explain how an organisation will manage a young person leaving their services.

 Restrictive interventions might include:

-- they must be written down in your notes.
+- They must be written down in your notes

 Visit our full treatment and support glossaryAdvocate

-In some situations, you will have a right to have an advocate.
+In some situations, you will have a legal right to have an advocate.
 This is called statutory advocacy.

 See our page on advocacy for more information.

-This is another phrase for voluntary patient.
+You may also hear this being called voluntary patient.
 It means that you, or someone who looks after you, agree for you to stay in hospital to get treatment and support for your mental health.

 See our page on being an informal patient for more information.